Parallel Unlearning in Inherited Model Networks

-\textbf{Research Gap.} Various machine unlearning techniques have been proposed.
-Unfortunately, the inheritance relationships among related models prevent most existing unlearning methods from being executed in parallel, including re-training~\cite{retrain,retrain1}, gradient ascent~\cite{ga}, or knowledge distillation methods~\cite{distil1Unl}.
-On the other hand, Sharding, Isolation, Slicing, and Aggregated Training (SISA)~\cite{sisa} is a commonly used efficient method that reduces the dependence between data by dividing it into multiple segments and training multiple models in parallel.
+\textbf{Research gaps.} Various machine unlearning techniques have been proposed.
+Unfortunately, the inheritance relationships among related models prevent most existing unlearning methods from being executed in parallel, including re-training~\cite{retrain}, gradient ascent~\cite{ga}, or knowledge distillation methods~\cite{distil1Unl}.
+On the other hand, Sharding, Isolation, Slicing, and Aggregated Training (SISA)~\cite{sisa,yu2024splitunlearning} is a commonly used efficient method that reduces the dependence between data by dividing it into multiple segments and training multiple models in parallel.
 However, SISA is also inapplicable when there are inheritance relationships between models~\cite{liu2024}.
-This is due to the fact that SISA needs to be performed sequentially from the starting point of updating to the end of the subgraph, incurring significant overhead and resource consumption during unlearning.
-In this sense, there is a pressing need for an effective and efficient way to perform unlearning in the presence of model inheritance relationships.
+This is because SISA needs to be performed sequentially from the starting point of updating to the end of the subgraph, incurring significant overhead and resource consumption during unlearning.
+In this sense, there is a pressing need for an \underline{efficient} (i.e., {\textit{unlearning speed}}) and \underline{effective} (i.e., \textit{accuracy}) way to perform unlearning in the presence of model inheritance relationships.

-\textbf{Research Question.} To address this research gap, we need to identify the commonalities across various prevalent frameworks in unlearning and determine how a new unlearning design can be universally applied.
-Specifically, we raise two key Research Questions (RQs):
+\textbf{Research questions.} To address this research gap, we need to identify the commonalities across various prevalent frameworks in unlearning and determine how a new unlearning design can be universally applied.
+We raise two key Research Questions (RQs):

-\textbf{RQ1.} \textit{How can unlearning requests be swiftly allocated to models that need updates and then prepare these models for unlearning tasks within a large-scale, interdependent model network?}
+\textbf{RQ1.} \textit{How can unlearning requests be quickly allocated to models that need updates and what unique features could be realized during unlearning in a large-scale and interdependent model network?}

 \textbf{RQ2.} \textit{How can the model unlearning tasks be efficiently and effectively executed, especially when the unlearning of one model impacts subsequent models?}

 In response to these two RQs, we investigate the topological structure and unlearning impact of inherited models in four prevalent frameworks: FL, DDPL, IL, and TL.
 Specifically, we study the key factors affecting the efficiency, accuracy, and consistency of model unlearning.
 These include the selection of model parameters, changes in data distribution, and utilization of computational resources.